Science and the Media – bringing together scientists, journalists and society

 Throughout these two major themes, we will explore techniques of written and oral (science) communication, in order to adapt the communication of scientific concepts to different audiences.
 The course will follow a theoretical-practical approach, with the practice of writing content for different social networks, interview simulation, among other exercises.

-Free for 1st year PhD students in the Doctoral program in Biology (FCUL), Biodiversity, Genetics and Evolution (BIODIV UL; UP) and Biology and Ecology of Global Changes (BEAG UL, UA) when the course counts credits for their formation, in which case the delivery of a final report done after the course is mandatory; 25 € for other PhD students from cE3c, 40 € for PhD students from institutions of the PEERS network (CFE); 70 € for FCUL Master students and unemployed; 90 € for BTI, BI and other PhD students; 125 € for Professional and postdocs.
+Free for 1st year PhD students of FCUL enrolling in it as part of the curricular year or as part of the PhD Support programme; also free for 1st year PhD students in the Doctoral program Biodiversity, Genetics and Evolution (UP) and Biology and Ecology of Global Changes (UA) when the course counts credits for their formation; in all these cases the delivery of a final report done after the course is mandatory; 25 € for other PhD students from cE3c, 40 € for PhD students from institutions of the PEERS network (CFE); 70 € for FCUL Master students, more advanced PhD FCUL students and unemployed (not from cE3c);and unemployed; 90 € for BTI, BI and other PhD students; 125 € for Professional and postdocs.

 When the maximum number of students is reached 10 vacancies will be available for non-paying 1st year PhD students mentioned above, being, by order of preference: 1) cE3c students; 2) BIODIV students (not from cE3c); 3) FCUL students (not from cE3c); 4) BEAG students (not from FCUL).